Kotlin Generic Variance Modifiers

 .
 When we use the out

-modifier, we make the type parameter covariant.
+modifier, we make a covariant type parameter.
 When A

 is a subtype of B